 So, where does a conflict of interest arise when your attorney is also the DMCA agent for your company?
 Well, let’s consider a copyright infringement lawsuit brought for a DMCA violation of one sort or another.
 Assume a copyright owner files suit against your business and your DMCA agent.
 Is your lawyer more likely to enthusiastically represent themselves as the agent or your business?
 A rather significant conflict of interest exists.

-Conflicts of interest are faced by lawyers so often that bar associations specifically address it in their rules and regulations.
+Lawyers face the topic of conflicts of interest so often that bar associations specifically address it in their rules and regulations.

 Rule 1.7 of the American Bar Association, for example, reads: